Comparing Loblaw Companies (LBLCF) and Its Rivals

-Loblaw Companies (OTCMKTS:LBLCF – Free Report) is one of 63 public companies in the “Grocery Stores” industry, but how does it compare to its rivals?
-We will compare Loblaw Companies to similar businesses based on the strength of its earnings, dividends, analyst recommendations, institutional ownership, profitability, valuation and risk.
+Loblaw Companies (OTCMKTS:LBLCF – Free Report) is one of 63 public companies in the “Grocery Stores” industry, but how does it compare to its competitors?
+We will compare Loblaw Companies to similar businesses based on the strength of its institutional ownership, profitability, valuation, risk, earnings, dividends and analyst recommendations.

 Dividends